A new debate is raging over whether prolonged cell phone use poses serious health side effects.

 Alla går till tandläkaren!

 Tf ger objektiv information och arbetar för giftfri tandvård och att den ska ingå i sjukvårdens högkostnadsskydd.
 Som patient har du nytta av Tf och behövs som medlem.
 Som medlem kan du ta del av våra rabatter för provtagning, kosttillskott med mera.
-Tf är partipolitiskt och religiöst obunden och är medlem i Funktionsrätt Sverige.
+Tf är partipolitiskt och religiöst obundet och är medlem i Funktionsrätt Sverige.

 Om amalgamsanering (hemsida)